anbox-cloud/discourse-docs/howto/troubleshoot/landing.md

 *Applies to: Anbox Cloud, Anbox Cloud Appliance since 1.16.0*

-Anbox Cloud instances come preinstalled with the `anbox-bug-report` utility, which collects the log files and other relevant information for a specific instance.
+In Anbox Cloud, instances come preinstalled with the `anbox-bug-report` utility, which collects the log files and other relevant information for a specific instance.
 To generate the report and save it to a local file, use `amc exec` on a running
 instance: